 NSCECE offers a range of confidential services to enhance your academic experience and offer you the right support and to help you become better prepared for success at the college level and to provide knowledge about resources available in the community.
 The Student Success Counsellor offers one-on-one, small group and seminar style academic support and services.
-The Counsellor keeps flexible office hours to meet with students during class breaks and during occasional evening hours to to help reduce barriers and give all students have the opportunity to be successful.
+The Counsellor keeps flexible office hours to meet with students during class breaks and during occasional evening hours to help reduce barriers and give all students the opportunity to be successful.

-Schedule an Appointment with the Counsellor
+Schedule an Appointment with the Coordinator

 • Contact Juliana Pontes at 902 423.7114 Ext.
 224